tjlcast/Note_Git/git_command.md

 + git checkout -b jialtang_paging_pr_1 origin/develop	// the branch:origin/develop is you base.
 + git pull
 + git branch -vv
-+ git merge jialtang_paging_pr --no-commit --no-ff
++ git merge jialtang_paging_pr --no-commit --no-ff	// merge but not commit so you can see stash and work space diff
 + git reset
 + now you can see want you have done by "git status"
 + git reset *.config 	// to back chang to work.